WONDevelopment/won-mist/README.md

 gwon --dev
 ```

-Look for the IPC path in the resulting geth output, then start Mist with:
+Look for the IPC path in the resulting gwon output, then start Mist with:

 ```bash
 $ yarn dev:electron --rpc path/to/gwon.ipc